SilkRose/Pony/stories/scrap-story/scrap-story.md

 With that the stallion went back into his house and Oxide trotted along her way.
 She made it to the next row of houses and kept looking for metal.

+There was nine houses with trash cans out in this row, but none of them had any metal.
+A few of them had random junk, but none of it metal.
+She quickly made her way to the next row of houses.

+The first house had its cans out and a couple of bed rails sitting in front of them.
+She levitated them into her wagon running along the right wall before moving on down the allay.
+She didn't find anything until the last house in the row.
+This one also had bed rails out, but twice as many this time.
+She placed them with the others in her wagon before heading off towards Carousel Boutique.

+She made it to the boutique just in time to see Rarity taking out the trash.
+Oxide smiled at her.
+"Hi Rarity, how's it going?"
+She stopped next to Rarity.

+"It's going good.
+How are you doing, darling?"
+Rarity asked with a smile of her own.

+"It's going good, just doing the rounds.
+Got a decent amount so far, but I'm not full yet."
+Oxide gestured to her half-loaded wagon.

+"Oh, I actually think I might have something for you.
+I've got one of my old sewing machines inside, I've been meaning to throw it out, but you happened along at the perfect time."

+Oxide chocked her wagon and unhooked herself before following Rarity inside the boutique.

+Rarity lead her right to the old machine.
+"Here it is, darling.
+I hope it helps you out."

+Oxide lifted it in her magic.
+"These old sewing machines are heavier than you might think."

+Rarity chucked.
+"Oh, I know darling.
+When I was a little filly, my dad wanted to take my favorite sewing machine and use it as a boat anchor when it broke.
+I was having none of it, however.
+I simply suggested we should use him as the boat anchor instead."

+Oxide laughed.
+"Glad you stood up for yourself."

+Rarity smiled.
+"Me too."

+Oxide followed Rarity back outside and placed the sewing machine into the front of her wagon, on top the chairs, leaning against the gold clubs.
+"Thanks again, Rarity.
+I'll see you around."

+"Thank you, darling!"

+With that, Oxide hooked herself back to the wagon and headed for the next row of houses.